 Why are inter-caste marriages not accepted?

-The need of the hour is to deal with the challenges faced by inter-caste marriages in the country in a manner that love triumphs over the evils of caste system.
+The need of the hour is to deal with the challenges faced by inter-caste marriages in the country in a manner that love triumphs over the evils of the caste system.
 Knowing the problems faced by inter-caste couples is one step in this direction.
 For instance, what if your partner gets beaten up for wanting to marry outside the caste or is locked up in the house?
 Is your relationship strong enough to surmount such challenges?
 If so, how?

 1. The couple is disowned by the families

-It is not only the families of the couple that disown and cut off ties with the couple, the community at large also excludes them.
+It is not only the families of the couple that disown and cut off ties with the couple, but the community at large also excludes them.
 One couple wrote that they stopped going to the club as no one would sit with them at the same table anymore.
 The community people do not interact with the couple and ignore the couple’s existence.

 3. Social pressure makes life stressful for the couple